Israel Alter: Family

 Israel Alter was the son of the merchant Abraham Juda Alter and his wife Frajda Alter, born Klein.
 He had a brother who later also became cantor.
 Israel was married to Anna Brenner (born 1901), their children Eleasar (born 1923) and Klara (born 1926).
 Anna's siblings were Hermann Hersch Sobel-Brenner (born 1903), David Sobel-Brenner (born 1907) and Regina Brenner (born 1912) with whom the Alter family lived under one roof at the Ohestraße 6 in Hanover, Germany, until their expulsion.
 At this address a memorial site has been established and on November 12, 2013, seven Stolpersteine have been installed, for this occasion "family members from Canada and Israel were present".

-Israel Alter was the uncle of cantor Benjamin Z. Maissner.
+Israel Alter was the uncle of cantor Benjamin Z. Maissner z"l.
 He is related to Bernhard Maissner (also known as Bejrich Bernhard Majzner, born December 15, 1877, in Przyrow/Piotow/Russia; during the so-called "Polish intervention" on October 28, 1938, forced to Bentschen (Zbąszyń), on August 10, 1939, deported to the Treblinka extermination camp, later declared perished), his wife Regina Rivka Richter (born 1877) and their children Issac (born 1905), Rosa (born 1912) and Isodor (born 1913).
 For these last seven family members mentioned seven remembrance stones were also installed on November 12, 2013, in front of the building at Lange Laube 1.

 Biography

 Israel Alter studied Talmud in Lemberg and Vienna.
 At the age of 20 he received his first posting as a cantor at the synagogue called Vereinssynagoge Brigittenauer Tempel.

 During the time of the Weimar Republic Israel Alter took the post of chief cantor at the "Neue Synagogue" in Hanover.
 At the same time he performed "many times in many places in concert halls all over Europe", until in 1929 and 1930 he went on tour in the United States, where for example he performed twice at Carnegie Hall.

 After the Nazis came to power in 1933, antisemitic and organized and discriminatory laws and dictatorship also came to Hanover, especially targeting Jews.
 For this reason Israel Alter immigrated in 1935 first to South Africa.
 He became cantor of the largest synagogue of Johannesburg, the synagogue of the United Hebrew Congregation.
-In 1961, Alter immigrated to the USA, where he worked as a cantor in New York.
+In 1961, Alter immigrated to the US, where he worked as a cantor in New York.